U.S. to impose tariffs on EU steel, aluminum: sources

-WASHINGTON/PARIS (Reuters) - Washington will announce plans to impose tariffs on EU steel and aluminum imports as early as Thursday, two sources said, while a magazine reported President Donald Trump was now focused on pushing German cars from the country.
+WASHINGTON/PARIS (Reuters) - Washington will announce plans to impose tariffs on EU steel and aluminum imports, two sources said, while a magazine reported U.S. President Donald Trump was now focused on pushing German cars from the country.

-Two sources briefed on the matter said Trump’s decision on metal tariffs would land before Friday’s deadline for expiry of exemptions granted to the European Union, Canada and Mexico.
+U.S. Commerce Secretary Wilbur Ross was due to hold a news briefing at 9 a.m.
+(1300 GMT) to announce “Section 232” national security-related tariff modifications, the U.S. Commerce Department said.

-German magazine Wirtschaftswoche reported on Thursday that Trump had told French President Emmanuel Macron he wanted to stick to his trade policy long enough until no Mercedes-Benz cars were cruising through New York.
+German magazine Wirtschaftswoche reported on Thursday that Trump had told French President Emmanuel Macron he wanted to stick to his trade policy long enough that Mercedes-Benz cars were no longer cruising through New York, news that dented share prices in BMW (BMWG.DE), Daimler (DAIGn.DE) and Volkswagen (VOWG_p.DE).

 The Trump administration launched a national security investigation last week into car and truck imports, using the same 1962 law that he has applied to curb incoming steel and aluminum.

-French Finance Minister Bruno Le Maire met U.S. Commerce Secretary Wilbur Ross on Thursday, the latest in a series of EU-U.S. meetings designed to end the stand-off.
+French Finance Minister Bruno Le Maire met Commerce Secretary Ross on Thursday hoping to end the stand-off.

 “It’s entirely up to U.S authorities whether they want to enter into a trade conflict with their biggest partner, Europe,” Le Maire told reporters after the meeting.